3-2-1 Retirement Newsletter (2-27-2020)

 3 insights, 2 findings, 1 action

-Thursday is here and it's time to share a bit of retirement income wisdom.
+Thursday is here, and it's time to share some retirement income wisdom.

-Here are 3 insights, 2 findings and 1 action to take this week.
+Here are three insights, 2 findings, and 1 action to take this week.

 3 INSIGHTS FROM ME

 I. 5 steps to protect your retirement from Social Security and Medicare cutbacks

 A lot of things in life are outside of our control.
 This is especially true for retirement.
 Depending on when you retire, you may face adverse changes to public policy that can harm retirement security.
 These changes range from reductions to Medicare and Social Security and changes in Medicaid eligibility to Medicare premium increases and taxing a higher proportion of Social Security.

 It's almost impossible to predict if and when any of these changes will occur.
 The best we can do is have the plan to retain enough flexibility and liquidity to react to any changes.
 Here are five steps to protect your retirement from adverse public policy changes.

 Plan.
 In some cases, political or economic realities foretell possible changes.
 Considering these in the planning process can be the responsible course of action.
 And the best way to do that is through a retirement income plan that outlines strategies needed to address any potential public policy changes.
 Equally important as having a plan is to monitor it regularly to quickly adapt to changing conditions.

 Partner.
 Adapting to current conditions is a primary reason to work with a planner with the skill set to navigate changing conditions.
 A planner can stay current on policy changes, planning opportunities, effective dates, and the impact the change will have on the retirement income plan.